 Since then, Saucony has continued to produce quality shoes for serious and casual athletes, including Saucony walking shoes, Saucony sneakers, running shoes and more.

-The popular Saucony ProGrid collection is a favorite among men and women runners of all ages and levels with its cushioned comfort, superior support and stability.
+The popular Saucony ProGrid collection is a favorite among men, women, and child runners of all ages and levels with its cushioned comfort, superior support and stability.